 Lamont offers an exceptional environment for saxophonists, combining individualized instruction with world-class resources and performance opportunities.
 Our studio is vibrant and collaborative, where saxophonists challenge and support one another in pursuit of artistic excellence.
-Guided by Prof. Adam Gang, students engage in intensive private lessons, chamber music, performance class, large ensembles, and masterclasses with renowned guest artists.
+Guided by Prof. Grant Larson, students engage in intensive private lessons, chamber music, performance class, large ensembles, and masterclasses with renowned guest artists.
 In Lamont’s saxophone studio, students celebrate each other’s successes and push one another to reach new artistic heights.

 Rose Window